Kvesarum Castle

-Kvesarum Castle or Qvesarum Castle (Kvesarums slott or Qvesarums slott) is a castle and an estate in Södra Rörum in Hörby Municipality, Scania, Sweden.
+Kvesarum Castle or Qvesarum Castle (Kvesarums slott or Qvesarums slott) is a castle and an estate, located in Södra Rörum of the Hörby Municipality, Scania, Sweden.

 It is first mentioned in 1388, then spelled Quixarum.
 The current building was completed in 1865.

 The current owner is Christina Feith-Wachtmeister (née Wachtmeister), who is married to the Dutch diplomat Pieter Feith.